Nuclear Medicine (PET)

 • Heart disease

 Nuclear Medicine offers a full spectrum of nuclear diagnostic and therapeutic services.
-Our Imaging Clinic is comprehensively equipped for radioisotope scanning of the heart, brain, liver, bone, lungs, kidneys and other organs, and provides therapy for thyroid disorders, adrenergic tumors, brain tumors and polycythemia vera (a rare blood disease).
-Nuclear Cardiology offers a full spectrum of nuclear diagnostic and therapeutic services.
-We provide comprehensive imaging of the heart.
-The division also is actively engaged in clinical investigation regarding the diagnostic and therapeutic applications of new radiolabeled compounds, and in cardiovascular positron emission tomography (PET).
-Nuclear Medicine Therapy evaluates and treats patients who have thyroid cancer and hyperthyroidism, using radioactive iodine.
-We also treat lymphoma patients with radioimmunotherapy.
-Our facilities include 6 SPECT tomographs, 3 hybrid SPEC/CT tomographs and a hybrid PET/CT scanner.
-Imaging is closely integrated into the Picture Archiving and Communications System of the Radiology Department.
+Our Imaging Clinic is comprehensively equipped with both PET/CT and SPECT/CT for radioisotope scanning of tumors, the heart, brain, liver, bone, lungs, kidneys and other organs.
+Our Theranostics Clinic provides evaluation and therapeutic services for thyroid disorders, prostate cancer, adrenergic tumors such as neuroendocrine (NET), and brain tumors.
+Nuclear Cardiology offers a full spectrum of nuclear diagnostic services.
+We provide comprehensive imaging of the heart with both PET and SPECT/CT available.
+The division also is actively engaged in clinical investigations regarding the diagnostic and therapeutic applications of new radiolabeled compounds, and in cardiovascular PET.
+Our facilities include 3 clinical PET/CT scanners, 1 dedicated research PET/CT, 8 SPEC/CT tomographs, 4 SPECT tomographs, 2 portable gamma cameras and a suite of radiotherapy bays at the University Hospital.
+Additional services are also avaialble at the Brighton Center for Specialty Care.